osygroup/CI-with-Jenkins/README.md

-# Continuous Integration with Jenkins
+# Project 2: Continuous Integration with Jenkins

 Continuous integration (CI) is the practice of automating the integration of code changes from multiple contributors into a single